adambkaplan/kidbase10/SPEC.md

 If a whitespace character is encountered at the beggining of an N-char group, it MUST be encoded as a leading 0 digit in the resulting base-10 number.

+Variants which treat alternate character forms as equivalent MUST NOT report an invalid character error if a given character has its alternate representation in the encoding alphabet.

 ### Encoding Output